codigoraul/Prep-Course/01a-Git/homework/README.md

   $ git status
 ```

-Deberías ver algo parecido a estas líneas:
+Deberías ver algo parecido a estas líneas:gi

 ```bash
   Changes not staged for commit: